hardenedlinux/harbian-audit/README.md

 user.info			/var/log/harbian-audit.log
 user.*				-/var/log/user.log
 ```
+The log will be output to the file /var/log/harbian-audit.log.

 ## After remediation (Very important)
 When exec --apply and set-hardening-level are set to 5 (the highest level), you need to do the following: